aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 - [ ] We lose per-module analytics which means we will to move to report analytics at the construct level.
-- [ ] We jsii to support the concept of "submodules".
+- [ ] We need jsii to support the concept of "submodules".
 I believe this is easier than arbitrary namespaces which we decided not to support in jsii.
 One thing to consider for example, is where do submodule README files go.
 - [ ] `constructs`
 - [ ] `@aws-cdk/assert` library.
 Do we have to do the assert library rewrite as a jsii module (we want to do that anyway!).